-- Within the File menu, click on Options and it will load a new window with all excel options available.
+- Within the File menu, click on Options, and it will load a new window with all excel options available.

 - You have successfully enabled the Developer option within your excel.
-If you check the Excel Ribbon in your file now, you’ll be able to see a new tab added there with name Developer on it.
+If you check the Excel Ribbon in your file now, you’ll be able to see a new tab added there with the name Developer on it.

 Recording a Macro

 - Open the Excel file.
-Navigate towards the Developer tab you just enabled and then click on Record Macro button, categorized and can be seen under the Code section.
+Navigate towards the Developer tab you just enabled and then click on the Record Macro button, categorized and can be seen under the Code section.

 As soon as you click OK, the system starts recording the macro and all the tasks you perform will be recorded and converted to Excel Program in the backend.

 - Under the Code section, you might have observed that the Record Macro button has changed to Stop Recording.
 This is like Play and Stop.
-Record Macro Works as Play button and Stop Recording works as Stop button.
+Record Macro Works as Play button and Stop Recording work as Stop button.
 Click on the Stop Recording button to stop the recording.

 The magic behind all this is, Excel has recorded my steps here and converted those into pieces of code so that this task can be automated.
-It means, every single step, selecting cell A1, inputting the text as “This is my first VBA code and I am happy!”, clicking Enter to go to the next cell.
+It means, every single step, selecting cell A1, inputting the text as “This is my first VBA code, and I am happy!”, clicking Enter to go to the next cell.
 All these steps are converted into a VBA code.
 Let’s check the code now.

-- In order to go to Visual Basic Editor, you can click on the Visual Basic option under Code category in the Developer tab, or you can use Alt + F11 as a shortcut for the same.
+- In order to go to Visual Basic Editor, you can click on the Visual Basic option under the Code category in the Developer tab, or you can use Alt + F11 as a shortcut for the same.

 - Navigate towards the Modules section under VBAProject and click on the plus button under it to see the list of active modules in VBA.

 - Inside the Modules folder, you can see Module1 as soon as you click on the plus sign.
-You can double click on Module1, it is where your code for the task we performed in previous steps (Step 3 and 4) are recorded.
-Save this code and you can run it every time to get the same output.
+You can double click on Module1; it is where your code for the task we performed in previous steps (Step 3 and 4) are recorded.
+Save this code, and you can run it every time to get the same output.
 See the screenshot below:

-- We can record a macro in Excel to automate day to day small tasks which are simpler for the system to manipulate programmatically.
+- We can record a macro in Excel to automate day to day small tasks, which are simpler for the system to manipulate programmatically.